toledy/spotify/inference.md

 The second most important predictor is the mean of danceability.
 Songs that are more danceable have greater tempo and  rhythm stability, beat strength, and overall regularity.

-Another important predictor iss the speech standard deviation and mean.
-We also observe in the multiregression inference that there is a negative correlation between speech and playlist popularity.
+Another important predictor is the speech standard deviation and mean.
+We also observe in the multi-regression inference that there is a negative correlation between speech and playlist popularity.
 This indicates that followers consistently prefer songs with less speech.

 ### Important Genre Features